 \section{Introduction}

-Two-dimensional (2D) materials hold immense potential for studying optical, electrical, thermal and magnetic properties of materials and exploiting these properties at micro-level.
-Till now many physical methods \cite{Wang_2012} like Atomic Force Microscopy \cite{SINHARAY201374}, High Resolution Transmission Electron Microscopy, Raman Spectroscopy \cite{ferrari2006raman}, and White Light Contrast Spectroscopy \cite{doi:10.1021/nl071254m} have been used to characterize the dimensions of 2D flakes.
-However, this is a very tedious process and an experimenter has to manually observe the flakes to determine its characteristics.
-This requires resources, skills and time.
-Recently, deep-learning based approaches to identify and characterize 2D flakes have been proposed and few applications have been implemented \cite{masubuchi2020deep, han2020deep}.
-The principle for this characterization is that depending on the thickness of the flakes deposited on the dielectric layers, the optical images observed under the microscope show a gradient of colors.
-These colors are characteristic of the flake thickness and depend on the material being used.
-For example, hBN (hexagonal boron nitride) flakes have distinct color profile and similarly graphene has its own distinct color profile.
-However, there is a bottleneck i.e., an extensive dataset is required to implement a fully functional and accurate deep-learning based application.
-The dataset consisting of images of flakes needs to be fully annotated.
-This means that all flakes in an image should be identified, segmented and annotated to train the model without false information.
+\PARstart{T}{wo}-dimensional (2D) materials hold immense potential for studying optical, electrical, thermal, and magnetic properties of materials and exploiting these properties at the micro-level.
+Till now, many physical methods \cite{Wang_2012} like Atomic Force Microscopy \cite{SINHARAY201374}, High-Resolution Transmission Electron Microscopy, Raman Spectroscopy \cite{ferrari2006raman}, and White Light Contrast Spectroscopy \cite{doi:10.1021/nl071254m} have been used to characterize the dimensions of 2D flakes.
+However, this is a tedious process, and the experimenter has to observe the flakes to determine their characteristics manually.
+It requires resources, skill, and time.
+Recently, deep-learning based approaches to identify and characterize 2D flakes have been proposed and implemented \cite{masubuchi2020deep, han2020deep}.
+Depending on the thickness of the flakes deposited on the dielectric layers, the optical images observed under the microscope show a gradient of colors.
+These colors are characteristic of the flake thickness and depend on the material used.
+For example, hBN (hexagonal boron nitride) flakes have a distinct color profile; similarly, graphene has its own color profile.
+It is this relationship among thickness, material, and color that the classification hinges on.
+The bottleneck is that an extensive data set is required to implement a fully functional and accurate deep-learning based application, and the data set consisting of images of flakes needs to be fully annotated.
+It means all image flakes should be identified, segmented, and annotated to train the model without false information.

-In addition to identifying the thickness of the flake at specific pixels, the color gradient can be used to determine the quality of flake due to changes in thickness.
-With more characteristics of 2D flakes identified on the basis of microscope images, a deep-learning model can be trained to characterize not just the thickness, but also the grade and other optical properties of the 2D flakes.
-This holds great promise to increase efficiency and accuracy of the 2D flake "hunting" process.
+In addition to identifying the thickness of the flake at specific pixels, the color gradient can be used to determine the quality of the flake due to changes in thickness.
+With more characteristics of 2D flakes identified based on microscope images, a deep-learning model can be trained to characterize not just the thickness but also the grade and other optical properties of the 2D flakes.
+It holds great promise to increase the efficiency and accuracy of the 2D flake "hunting" process.